jesusdsg/museum-app/README.md

 - Axios for HTTP requests.
 - TailwindCSS for styles.
 - Custom Scrolltop component.
-- Mysql Database for storage data
+- Mysql Database for storage data.
+- Vercel for deployment.

 You can check out the [Live Demo](https://museum-app-gamma.vercel.app/) - your feedback and contributions are welcome!